-The Mississippi Civil War Sesquicentennial continues and in the coming months we will be highlighting Museum Division collections related to 1862 and the Civil War.
-Special thanks to Nan Prince, Asst.
-Director of Collections, for writing this series.
+The Mississippi Civil War Sesquicentennial continues and in the coming months we will be highlighting Museum Division collections related to 1863 and the Civil War.
+Special thanks to Nan Prince, assistant director of collections, for writing this series.

 May 14, 1863 – The Vicksburg Campaign: The Battle of Jackson

 President Abraham Lincoln called Vicksburg, Mississippi, “the key” to winning the Civil War, and General Ulysses S. Grant launched the Vicksburg Campaign in the spring of 1863.
 The campaign was a series of battles and maneuvers that led to the eventual siege and surrender of the Confederate stronghold on the Mississippi River.